Option Transport Where it runs mcp_config.json key

 }

-Caddy reverse-proxies http://stirlingpdf-mcp.arpa to the container's :8000 streamable-http listener; http://stirlingpdf-mcp.arpa/health returns {"status":"OK"} when the service is live.
+Caddy reverse-proxies https://stirlingpdf-mcp.example.invalid to the container's :8000 streamable-http listener; https://stirlingpdf-mcp.example.invalid/health returns {"status":"OK"} when the service is live.
+Store the real remote URL, outbound identity reference, and TLS-profile reference in AgentConfig — never in the MCP client JSON or in documentation.

 This page covers running stirlingpdf-agent as a long-lived server: the transports, a Docker Compose stack, the optional A2A agent server, putting it behind a Caddy reverse proxy, and giving it a DNS name with Technitium.
 To provision the Stirling PDF service it connects to, see Backing Platform.